 While a rich source of antioxidants, green tea also contains caffeine.
 Therefore, it should not be consumed in excess although the amount of caffeine is less than in a typical cup of coffee.
 The University of Maryland Medical Center recommends an intake of 2-3 cups of green tea per day.

-Active ingredient: Resveratrol, flavonoids, phenols, and tannins.
+Active ingredients: Resveratrol, flavonoids, phenols, and tannins.

 Health benefits: Reduces the risk of heart disease and increases the good (HDL) level of cholesterol.
 It improves blood clotting and has anti-aging properties.
 Amazingly, it promotes a lower risk of tooth decay and gum diseases.
 Surprisingly, it also reduces the risk of osteoporosis and aids in the prevention of certain cancers.